- Life & Money

 How to Help Recession-Proof Your Retirement Savings

 After the rollercoaster has been 2020, it’s natural to wonder if you’re doing as much as you can to protect your retirement nest egg from the market’s ups and downs.

 Even when the market falls during economic turbulence, you have more power than you realize.
 These five steps can help to keep your financial plan on track during uncertain economic times.

 1. STAY IN THE MARKET

 Investing in the stock market always comes with a measure of risk.
-In exchange, you’re typically rewarded with higher returns than those you’d get from savings accounts, CDs and the like.
+In exchange, over time you’re typically rewarded with higher returns than those you’d get from savings accounts, CDs and the like.
 But sometimes the market dips, and your portfolio takes a hit.

 A solid financial plan will account for the ups and downs of the market.
 When you’re younger, that may mean simply riding out a downturn and waiting for your portfolio to recover.
 That’s OK, since you won’t need to withdraw from your investments any time soon.
 If you’re older and need to regularly withdraw money from your savings, you’ll want a mix of investments and assets that aren’t tied to the market (more on that in a bit).